By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Friends tell you what they think you want to hear.
 Family members may want to influence you, get you to do things that are in their best interests or right for them but may not be good for you.
 A counselor can be really honest.
-They may slip up on that honesty, looking for a way to tell you things in a kind or gently way, but know that at heart they want you to know exactly how things are.
+They may slip up on that honesty, looking for a way to tell you things in a kind or gentle way, but know that at heart they want you to know exactly how things are.

 You need to work on the things you are afraid of.

 In the counseling room is one time you can really talk about the things you were afraid to tell anyone.
 This is the place to let your secrets out and know that this person will do all they can to maintain your confidentiality.
-Yes there are a few things, like your being suicidal or abuse of a child they have to report, but most everything else they will keep to themselves.
+Yes, there are a few things, like your being suicidal or abuse of a child they have to report, but most everything else they will keep to themselves.

-If you have questions about this look at some of the other post on counselorssoapbox.com about what is and is not confidential.
+If you have questions about this look at some of the other posts on counselorssoapbox.com about what is and is not confidential.
 It also helps to ask your counselor and see how they answer this question.

 Change is a process.

-In the therapy room you learn about the course of change.
+In the therapy room, you learn about the course of change.
 You can experience change a little or a lot at a time.
 We all move through our change process at our own rate.
 Sometimes you need to change a little and then change some more.

 Prevention is important.

 Sometimes it pays to go in and talk with an expert when you are faced with issues.
 This can help you to cope with a problem before it swamps you.
-Sorting things out can prevent your struggle becoming overwhelming.
+Sorting things out can prevent your struggle from becoming overwhelming.